 You may have incorrect file or folder permissions.
 If that’s the case, you can easily fix the permissions of your files.

 Alternatively, the public_html folder is missing or empty.
-Go to Websites → Manage, search for File Manager, and click on it:
+Go to Websites → Manage and open the File Manager:

-If it is not present, simply create a new directory named public_html and make sure to upload your website files in this location.
+If the folder is missing, create a new directory named public_html, and make sure to upload your website files in this location.
 In case your files are in a different folder, move them to the correct path.

 Issues on the .htaccess File